wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 Obviously, this page provides you information you're looking for.
 Typically, initial discussions would finish with seeing whether there is a fit.

-### Summary
+## Summary

-This page presents some common concerns which drive organizations to consider Salesforce.
+This section presents some common concerns which drive organizations to consider Salesforce.
 I'll then show you real examples of several implementations.

 ### Situation / Pain